-It seems these days everybody is an expert paddleboarder and has been boarding for their whole lifetime.
-But, what about the newbies?
+It seems these days everybody is an expert paddle boarder and has been boarding for their whole lifetime.
+But, what about the beginners?
 You know, the ones that have just brought a new board and want to learn without being shown up by the experts.

 This week we’re taking it right back to when you’re just starting out on your paddleboard.
 When the sea seems like this big unknown thing and your paddleboard looks more like a floating piece of material rather than a SUP, waiting to bring you endless hours of entertainment.
 Or maybe you just want to learn a few basic tips before heading out on your new paddleboard.

 Either way, we have the essential tips you need to be able to take your new paddleboard out with confidence and enjoy the peacefulness the comes with the watersports activity.

 Read on to find out our top 10 tips to paddleboard as a beginner.

 1. Practice on solid ground before trying on the water

 The easiest way to learn the technique of how to paddleboard is to practice on solid ground first.
 That way, when you feel ready to hit the water, you’ll already have the technique nailed!
 Plus, you won’t run the risk of falling headfirst into the water the first time you attempt to stand up.